 The road to home ownership doesn't start with getting pre-approved for a loan or with choosing a real estate agent.
 In reality, the home buying process starts and ends with your finances.
 To become a homeowner, considering your credit score is a must along with the type of loan for which you'll qualify in Pacific Grove.

 The Fair Isaac Company calculates your FICO score on the summary of your total credit history.
 Most people usually have a score of 600, but scores range from 300 to 850.
 Job loss has been common in the last few years, but FICO scores aren't necessarily adjusted "on a curve."
 A low score is just that and often means you can't get a loan.
 Some of the factors in calculating your FICO score are:

-- Credit to Debt Ratio — How much do you owe versus how much credit you have available?
+- Credit to Debt Ratio — How much do you owe versus your available credit?

 - Credit Inquiries — Do you have too many open accounts?

-Get more information by visiting myFICO.com, Fair Isaac's informational site and you can review all of your credit reports for free each year at annualcreditreport.com.
+Learn more about FICO scores at myFICO.com, Fair Isaac's informational site and once per year, for free, you can review all three of your credit reports at annualcreditreport.com.
 And, for a small payment, you can get your FICO score from each bureau on their websites: equifax.com, experian.com and transunion.com.